feathersjs/docs/authentication/local.md

 - `usernameField` (default: 'email') [optional] - The database field on the user service you want to use as the username.
 - `passwordField` (default: 'password') [optional] - The database field containing the password on the user service.
+- `session` (default: 'false') [optional] - Whether the local Passport auth strategy should use sessions.

 ### Client Side